Warminster: Governance

-The town is divided into four wards: Warminster West, Warminster East, Broadway and Copheap.
-The first three elect four councillors each, whilst the last elects a single councillor, creating a total of thirteen councillors.
-Two of the councillors are elected to act as mayor and deputy mayor.
+Warminster falls within the parliamentary constituency of South West Wiltshire, which has been represented since 2001 by Andrew Murrison for the Conservatives.

+There are two levels of local government: Wiltshire Council – the unitary authority for the county – and Warminster Town Council, which has 13 elected councillors.

 Until 2009, when it was abolished, West Wiltshire District Council acted as the second tier of local government.

 Geography

 Warminster is in south-west Wiltshire, near to the Somerset border.
 The town is surrounded by six hills, providing shelter and security for early settlers.
 Warminster is also close to the former Selwood Forest.

 A minor river known as The Were flows through the town to join the River Wylye on the south-east outskirts.

 The former hamlets of Bugley (west of the town on the Frome road) and Boreham (east towards Bishopstrow) are now part of Warminster's suburbs.

 Population

-The Domesday survey of 1086 recorded 104 households, largely craftsmen for the royal demesne, but the population had grown by 1377 to 304 poll-tax payers, the tenth largest village in Wiltshire.
+The Domesday survey of 1086 recorded 104 households, largely craftsmen for the royal demesne, but the population had grown by 1377 to 304 poll-tax payers, making Warminster the tenth largest village in Wiltshire.
 In 1665, the population had increased to 354 households, approximately 1,800 people.
 The area contained by the turnpike gates included 2,605 people in 1781.